qawemlilo/node-blogger/README.md

 A new markdown file is created with some placeholding text.
 You can find that file in the `posts` directory, use it to write your post.

-After you have finished writing your post in markdown format, create an html file by running the `compile` command.
+After you have finished writing your post in markdown format, compile it to html file by running the `compile` command.

 ```
-# This command will compile all the new and modified markdown files to html
 compile
 ```